CraftAcademyLabs/coach-guides/weeks/week_5.md

 ### Guide
 - **Monday:**
   - [ ] Morning: Introduce Slowfood Challenge - Faraz
+    - Use Rails 6
+    - Release old video of Extracting info from user stories
     - Point to set up rails guide in course documentation (boilerplate)
   - [ ] Morning: Do a Overview of a Design Sprint. - Faraz & Oliver
   - [ ] Students go through stories and create lofis - From PT board
-  - [ ] Afternoon: Setting up Semaphore and Continious deployment Also talk about coveralls - Faraz [CI and CD slides](https://docs.google.com/presentation/d/1Y0YBeRV9Da9exfEQXZFyJob0d6pbBKofPj3fjHp_yMQ/edit#slide=id.p9)
+  - [ ] Afternoon: Setting up Semaphore and Continious deployment Also talk about coveralls - Oliver [CI and CD slides](https://docs.google.com/presentation/d/1Y0YBeRV9Da9exfEQXZFyJob0d6pbBKofPj3fjHp_yMQ/edit#slide=id.p9)

 - **Tuesday:**
   - [ ] Morning: Brief overview of where things are in Rails (recap focus on MVC, config). - Faraz